elishaROBINSON/stock_Prediction_Neural_net/README.md

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
 the ui is a fork from bokeh-server example .

+extract the app in your home directory

+for best result have the following packages running in your unix environment -anconda distribution python 2.7(should have everything) -bokeh-server may need to be added

 have not trained the full list of fortune five hundred companies

 only a few have been tarined and predicted .